-Rossby waves depend upon a non-zero background potential vorticity (PV) gradient for their restoring mechanism.
-When the background latitudinal PV gradient is small, largeamplitude Rossby waves may break, resulting in the mixing of PV over a longitudinallyconfined region, the wave-breaking region.
-Rossby wave breaking (RWB) is manifested by the large-scale and rapid, irreversible overturning of PV contours on isentropic surfaces (McIntyre and Palmer 1985).
-We are interested in the effects of such events on the general circulation.
-For tropospheric flows, we have closely examined large-scale events that break anticyclonically in a hierarchy of model simulations (Walker and Magnusdottir 2002, Walker and Magnusdottir 2003 and references therein) and in reanalysis data (Abatzoglou and Magnusdottir 2006a).
-Examples of both anticyclonic and cyclonic RWB are shown in Fig. 1a and Fig. 1b, respectively.
-The primary motivation for the above-cited studies was the possibility of nonlinear reflection out of the wave-breaking region and back into midlatitudes thus affecting the extratropical wave field directly.
-We detected nonlinear reflection following breaking in approximately a third of all events (Abatzoglou and Magnusdottir 2006a), and found that winter breaking over the North Atlantic has an opposite effect on the North Atlantic Oscillation (NAO) depending on whether or not the RWB results in reflection (Abatzoglou and Magnusdottir 2006b).
-In all cases, we only considered anticyclonic events since we were studying the direct effects of RWB (i.e., wave mean-flow interaction with the existence of a reflected wave train), and anticyclonic RWB is more likely to result in reflection.
+data (Abatzoglou and Magnusdottir 2006a).
+Examples of both anticyclonic and cyclonic RWB are shown in Figs. 1a and 1b, respectively.
+The primary motivation for the above-cited studies was the possibility of nonlinear reflection out of the wave-breaking region and back into the midlatitudes, thus affecting the extratropical wave field directly.
+We detected nonlinear reflection following breaking in approximately a third of all events (Abatzoglou and Magnusdottir 2006a), and we found that winter breaking over the North Atlantic has an opposite effect on the North Atlantic Oscillation (NAO) depending on whether or not the RWB results in reflection (Abatzoglou and Magnusdottir 2006b).
+In all cases, we only considered anticyclonic events because we were studying the direct effects of RWB (i.e., wave-mean flow interaction with the existence of a reflected wave train), and anticyclonic RWB is more likely to result in reflection.